actions-marketplace-validations/itzzjb_dockai/README.md

 *   **Zero-Config Automation**: Developers never need to write a Dockerfile again.
 The GitHub Action automatically generates a perfect, up-to-date Dockerfile on every commit.
 *   **Two-Stage Pipeline**: Separates analysis (cheap/fast) from generation (smart/expensive) for cost-efficiency.
+*   **Agentic Self-Correction**: Automatically builds and runs the generated Dockerfile to verify it works.
+If it fails, the agent analyzes the error logs and self-corrects until success.
 *   **Intelligent Scanning**: Uses `pathspec` to fully respect `.gitignore` and `.dockerignore` patterns (including wildcards like `*.log` or `secret_*.json`).
 *   **Robust & Reliable**: Built-in automatic retries with exponential backoff for all AI API calls to handle network instability.
 *   **Observability**: Structured logging with a `--verbose` mode for deep debugging and transparency.